qianzhangut/happyhotel/readme.md

 Text was cleaned by 1) convert words to lowercase and remove non alphabetic characters, 2) remove stopwords and stem each word to the root.

 The two main inputs to the LDA topic model are the dictionary (id2word) and the corpus.
 Gensim creates a unique id for each word in the document.
 It can also creat a bag of words corpus using tfidf.
 These two are used as input to fit the LDA model.
+This code was borrowed from this [article](https://www.machinelearningplus.com/nlp/topic-modeling-gensim-python/)[1].
+Thank you Selva Prabhakaran.

 The LDA model is built with 20 different topics where each topic is a combination of keywords and each keyword contributes a certain weightage to the topic.
 The prelexity and coherence score for this model is -10.36 and 0.49, recpectively.
 They provide a convenient measure to judge how good a given topic model is